zchee/golang-wiki/Ubuntu.md

+The Go project's official download page is at [https://golang.org/dl/](https://golang.org/dl/).

+There are some other options for Debian based systems like Ubuntu.
+These packages were not created by the Go project, and we don't support them, but they may be useful for you.

 Try:

 ```
 $ sudo apt-get install golang-go
 ```

-... but if that's too old for you, try:
+If that's too old for you, try:

 ```
 $ sudo add-apt-repository ppa:gophers/archive